ooni/ooni.org/content/post/2020-06-19-save-internet-freedom-support-the-open-technology-fund.md

 Over the years, the **OTF [supported](https://www.opentech.fund/funds/) the creation of a global community composed of technologists, human rights defenders, journalists, policy experts, and researchers**, who collaborate on fighting internet censorship and surveillance, and defending a free and open internet.

-As an example, OTF support enabled us to collaborate extensively with [technologists](https://vesinfiltro.com/) and journalists in Venezuela, measuring [emergent cases of internet censorship](https://ooni.org/post/venezuela-blocking-wikipedia-and-social-media-2019/).

-Through the [Internet Freedom Festival (IFF)](http://internetfreedomfestival.org/) (that they helped create and have funded every year since its inception), the OTF created **safe spaces** for us to meet and exchange skills and knowledge.
+Through the [Internet Freedom Festival (IFF)](http://internetfreedomfestival.org/) (that they have funded every year since its inception), the OTF created **safe spaces** for us to meet and exchange skills and knowledge.
 Through the IFF, they have enabled us to meet people from all around the world -- such as activists from Zimbabwe, Venezuela, and Pakistan, researchers from Iran, China, and Indonesia, and technologists from Russia and Kazakhstan.

 **The OTF not only funds tools and technologies to support human rights defenders.
 They fund the internet freedom community and ecosystem itself, which is essential to ensure long term sustainability.**

 Because the internet freedom community trusts the OTF, they receive funding applications from human rights defenders, technologists, and researchers working on cutting edge projects around the world.

-But redirecting funds to, instead, support a few commercial VPN services would not only harm the OTF.
+And so redirecting funds to, instead, support a few commercial VPN services would not only harm the OTF.

 It would harm the internet freedom community at large.